githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 A nonfix-declaration is introduced to remove the fixity status previously assigned to an identifier.
 The keyword `#nonfix` is for initiating nonfix-declarations.
-For instance, the following declarations removes the fixity status of the identifiers following the keyword `#nonfix`:
+For instance, the following declarations remove the fixity status of the identifiers following the keyword `#nonfix`:

 - `#nonfix foo`